Russians attack Mykolaiv with drones and kill five civilians

 In a separate attack on November 11, Ivan Fedorov, head of the Zaporizhzhia Oblast Military Administration, reported that Russian forces targeted a civilian car with a drone in the village of Prymorske, Vasylivka district.
 The attack injured two residents: a 71-year-old woman and a 30-year-old man, who were subsequently hospitalised.

-Russia deployed more than 2,000 drones against Ukraine in October 2024, with Defence Intelligence of Ukraine (DIU) revealing that about half were decoys or fake targets designed to overwhelm Ukrainian air defences.
+Russia deployed more than 2,000 drones against Ukraine in October 2024, with Defence Intelligence of Ukraine (DIU) revealing that about half were decoys or fake targets designed to overwhelm Ukrainian air defenses.

 Analysis shows the Parodiia’s flight controller module relies on components manufactured by firms from China (Ebyte, Jiashan Jinchang Electron and Yangzhou Yangjie Electronic Technology), the USA (Texas Instruments, Cypress Semiconductor and InvenSense), Switzerland (STMicroelectronics) and Taiwan (SONiX Technology).